+- 8 net:

-- 8. Click Add subnetwork and create the private subnet: - Name Enter private-subnet - Region Select your region. - IP address range Enter the network in CIDR format.
+- Name Enter private-subnet

+- Region Select your region.

+- IP address range Enter the network in CIDR format.
 If possible, do not use a network that overlaps with your on-premises network.

 Subnetworks

 Subnetworks let you create your own private cloud topology within Google Cloud.
 Click Automatic to create a subnetwork in each region, or click Custom to manually define the subnetworks.
 Learn more